BestTimesToVisit.com Logo

 cultural

 Delve into the world of Tintin, Smurfs, and other iconic Belgian comic strips.
-This museum is a delight for all ages, offering a unique cultural experience and a fascinating look at the history of this art form.
-Don't miss the interactive exhibits!
+This museum is a delight for all ages, offering a unique perspective on Belgian art and culture.
+Don't miss the interactive exhibits and the charming gift shop.

 Mini-Europe: A Continent in Miniature